 For irritated nipples:

-If you have sore, cracked nipples, you can even use breast milk instead of nipple cream.
+If you have sore, cracked nipples, you can even use breast milk instead of or in addition to nipple cream (Earth Mama’s Organic Nipple Butter is a great one!).
 Simply freeze your breast milk into ice cube molds, take them out and gently rub them onto your irritated nipples.
 The coolness of the frozen breast milk will help ease the pain and soreness while the breast milk can help moisturize your dehydrated skin.
 Another alternative is to apply a few drops of breast milk onto your nipples and just let it air dry.

 If your baby has eczema, acne, or a diaper rash: